rasmodev/Customer-Churn-Prediction-Machine-Learning-Classification-Project/README.md

-# Customer Churn Prediction in A Telecommunications Company -Machine Learning Classification Project
+# Customer Churn Prediction in A Telecommunications Company - A Machine Learning Classification Project
 This repository contains a machine learning project focused on predicting customer churn in the telecommunications industry.
 Customer churn refers to the phenomenon where customers discontinue using a company's services.
 Understanding and predicting churn is crucial for telecom companies to retain customers and maintain profitability.

 ## Summary